Monday, February 2, 2026

 Now, isn't that glorious?

 Why do I entertain these notions?
 Because I like lists.
-I understand that some people frown upon von Kleist's idea of a well thought-out life plan (which, of necessity, entails a list of goals), but I know that it has worked for countless people that one day decided to learn to play the piano, go skydiving or spend Christmas in New York.
+I understand that some people frown upon von Kleist's idea of a well thought-out life plan (which, of necessity, entails a list of goals), but I know that it has worked for people who one day decided to learn to play the saxophone, go skydiving or spend Christmas in Beijing.
 What I'm trying to say is that I know that some people regard a bucket list as a ridiculous Hollywood gimmick.
-And it is true that it can be presented as a rather childish proposition.
+And it is true that, at first, it may seem like a rather childish proposition.
 However, you are no stranger to "to-do lists".
 You probably make a shopping list before going to the supermarket and today you might also consider a couple of New Year's resolutions.
 A bucket list is just the same kind of thing.
 It does not consider what one would like to accomplish in a morning or a year, but rather in a whole life.
 The scale is different, the purpose is not.

 I sincerely hope that a certificate in advanced English is one of your New Year's resolutions if only because holding that piece of paper in your hand will be an unforgettable bucket list moment.